Carlo Prater: Ultimate Fighting Championship

 Prater made his debut for the Ultimate Fighting Championship at UFC 142.
 He stepped in as a replacement for Siyar Bahadurzada against fellow Brazilian Erick Silva.
 Prater looked to have originally lost the bout via TKO due to punches at 0:29 seconds in first round.
 However, Silva was disqualified for landing illegal punches to the back of Prater's head.

 Prater faced Canadian T. J. Grant on May 15, 2012, at UFC on Fuel TV: Korean Zombie vs. Poirier.
 Grant defeated Prater via unanimous decision.

 Prater lost to Marcus LeVesseur on October 5, 2012, at UFC on FX 5 via split decision.
 After this loss, he was subsequently released from the promotion.

 Legacy FC

 Prater made his LFC debut on July 22, 2011, when he faced Cameron Dollar at LFC 7.
 He won the fight via second-round kimura submission.
 Following a short stint in the UFC, Prater returned to face Carlos Diego Ferreira at LFC 20 on May 31, 2013.
 Prater lost the fight via unanimous decision.

 Titan Fighting Championship

 Prater has signed with Titan Fighting Championship.
 He made his promotional debut at Titan FC 32 on December 19, 2014, against Rick Hawn and lost the fight by unanimous decision.

 Personal life

-Prater is married and has a son.
+Prater is divorced since 2016.
+He has one son and one daughter.